nathantranquilla.me

 by Nathan Tranquilla

 Modern web development has been dominated by the growth of JavaScript.
-Its footprint used to be small, served with some PHP.
-Then PHP with a little jQuery.
-But soon the demands of the modern web would outgrow what jQuery could provide.
-Then came the emergence of fledgling UI frameworks like Backbone, which brought some organization and structure to development.
-Then Angular, React, and others.
+Its footprint used to be small—served alongside some PHP.
+Then came PHP with a little jQuery.
+But soon the demands of the modern web outgrew what jQuery could provide.
+Then came the emergence of fledgling UI frameworks like Backbone, which brought some organization and structure to development, followed by Angular, React, and others.

 JavaScript seems like it is here to stay.
-But now there are many languages with strong type systems that compile to JavaScript or WebAssembly that are challenging TypeScript’s dominance.
-I believe the next generation of web development languages will be selected based on these 4 criteria.
+But now there are many languages with strong type systems that compile to JavaScript or WebAssembly, challenging TypeScript’s dominance.
+I believe the next generation of web development languages will be selected based on these four criteria.

 Strong Type System

-People choose languages for lots of reasons that sometimes add nothing of measurable benefit.
-Sometimes it is based on subjective likes or dislikes like “pretty syntax” or the use of semicolons or spacing.
-It may be based on current trends, or language choices of big companies.
-They may be interesting or more ergonomic, but a strong type system adds measurable benefits.
-These benefits include early error detection, developer confidence, constant development rate, reduced testing, fewer bugs, fewer runtime errors, and application logic completeness.
+People choose languages for many reasons that sometimes add nothing of measurable benefit.
+Sometimes it is based on subjective preferences like “pretty syntax” or the use of semicolons or spacing.
+It may be based on current trends or language choices of big companies.
+These factors may be interesting or more ergonomic, but a strong type system adds measurable benefits.
+These benefits include early error detection, developer confidence, consistent development velocity, reduced testing burden, fewer bugs, fewer runtime errors, and complete application logic coverage.

 So we should know how to identify a strong type system.
-Here is what to look for:
+Here’s what to look for:

 • Type Safety: Invalid operations are caught at compile-time.